thecodeteam/nagios-unity/README.rst

 .. code-block:: ini

-    # Define a template for switches that we can reuse
+    # Define a template for storage that we can reuse
     define host{
-            name                    storage-array      ; The name of this host template use                     generic-host       ; Inherit default values from the generic-host template hostgroups              storage-arrays     ; Host groups that Windows servers should be a member of check_period            24x7               ; By default, switches are monitored round the clock check_interval          5                  ; Switches are checked every 5 minutes retry_interval          1                  ; Schedule host check retries at 1 minute intervals max_check_attempts      10                 ; Check each switch 10 times (max) check_command           check-host-alive   ; Default command to check if routers are "alive" notification_period     24x7               ; Send notifications at any time notification_interval   30                 ; Resend notifications every 30 minutes notification_options    d,r                ; Only send notifications for specific host states contact_groups          admins             ; Notifications get sent to the admins by default register                0                  ; DONT REGISTER THIS - ITS JUST A TEMPLATE }
+            name                    storage-array      ; The name of this host template use                     generic-host       ; Inherit default values from the generic-host template hostgroups              storage-arrays     ; Host groups that storage arrays should be a member of check_period            24x7               ; By default, storage arrays are monitored round the clock check_interval          5                  ; Arrays are checked every 5 minutes retry_interval          1                  ; Schedule array check retries at 1 minute intervals max_check_attempts      10                 ; Check each array 10 times (max) check_command           check-host-alive   ; Default command to check if arrays are "alive" notification_period     24x7               ; Send notifications at any time notification_interval   30                 ; Resend notifications every 30 minutes notification_options    d,r                ; Only send notifications for specific array states contact_groups          admins             ; Notifications get sent to the admins by default register                0                  ; DONT REGISTER THIS - ITS JUST A TEMPLATE }